ember/flask-app-terraform-aws/README.md

 # flask-api with Terraform

 ## Goal
-The goal is to setup a PoC with simple API rest writen in Flask and deploy the infraestructure using Terraform and Docker using immutable deployments.
+The goal is to setup a PoC with simple API rest writen in Flask and deploy the infraestructure using Terraform, Docker and using immutable deployments.

 ## How it works
 ### The application